Jani Lane: Personal life

 During the shooting of Warrant's "Cherry Pie" video, Lane met model Bobbie Brown, who starred in the video, and they married in July 1991.
 They had a daughter, Taylar, in 1992 and divorced in 1993.
 Their relationship was recounted in Brown's 2013 autobiography, Dirty Rocker Boys, co-written with Caroline Ryder.
 In 1996, Lane married actress Rowanne Brewer, a former Miss Maryland USA.
 They had a daughter, Madison, in 1997 and divorced in 2005.
+In 2011, Lane married his third wife, Kimberly Nash.

 Death

 On August 11, 2011, the Los Angeles Police Department and local news stations announced that Lane was found dead of acute alcohol poisoning at a Comfort Inn hotel in Woodland Hills, California at the age of 47.
 Lane was pronounced dead by fire department personnel who responded to a call shortly before 5:30 p.m.

-A public memorial concert with performances by Great White, Quiet Riot and L.A.
+A public memorial concert with performances by Great White, Quiet Riot, Enuff Z'Nuff, Dario, and L.A.
 Guns was held on August 29 at the Key Club in Hollywood.

-A biopic called Cherry Pie Guy is being made about Lane's life.
-Radio personality/comedian Jeff Dandurand will portray Jani and also direct the film.
+In 2011, a biopic titled Cherry Pie Guy about Lane's life was announced.
+Radio personality and comedian Jeff Dandurand was said to portray Jani and also direct the film.
+As of 2022, the film was still in development and was expected to start filming in 2023.